andrewsonin/andrewsonin.github.io/content/blog/00001-from-discrete-to-smooth.md

 - Use only terms like \( x^2 \), \( x_i x_j \), and linear terms in the objective.
 - Stick to **linear** equality and inequality constraints.
+- Do not use modulus in linear terms.

 Then solve using the **method of Lagrange multipliers**.
 Construct: